pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

 --------

 Keystrokes that can be managed by others.
 These are lower-level than window keyboard handlers (i.e., callbacks you attach to your
-:ref:`XPLMCreateWindow_t`, but higher leven than sniffers.
+:ref:`XPLMCreateWindow_t`, but higher even than sniffers.

 .. py:function:: XPLMHotKey_f(inRefcon: object) -> None: